 Theatre: (left) the courtyard from which the actors entered the scene; (right) a Latin inscription bearing the names Caesar Aurelius Antoninus (Emperor Marcus Aurelius)

-Kalybe was a kind of temple typical of the Hauran region; the statue of the god was not housed in a cell, but was placed in the front of the temple; it was most likely a local, although Hellenized, deity (you may wish to see a page dealing with the integration between eastern and western gods in Syria).
+Kalybe was a kind of temple typical of the Hauran region (see that at Philippopolis); the statue of the god was not housed in a cell, but was placed in the front of the temple; it was most likely a local, although Hellenized, deity (you may wish to see a page dealing with the integration between eastern and western gods in Syria).

 At Bosra the kalybe was located at the intersection between Decumanus and Cardo Maximus, the two main streets of the town.
 Only two columns of the original building remain because the rest was incorporated into a house.